y3owk1n/tool-resolver.nvim/README.md

  },
  ---@type ToolResolver.Config
  opts = {
-   fallbacks = {
+   -- register the fallbacks that you want to use here fallbacks = {
     biome = "biome",
     prettier = "prettierd", -- this is an example of a custom fallback, instead of fallback to `prettier`, fallback to `prettierd` instead.